kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 }
 ```

-Now, we'll add the 2 writes that are possible: increment() and setNumber(newNumber).
-To do this, we'll need to define a wallet, and import a few new crates:
+Now, let's add the 2 writes that are possible: increment() and setNumber(newNumber).
+To do this, you'll need to define a wallet, and import a few new crates:

 ```
 alloy-primitives = "0.7.0"